 We welcome contact from customers in both Welsh and English, we aim to provide a completely bilingual service across all our work areas.
 In accordance with section 44 of the Welsh Language (Wales) Measure 2011, we are required to comply with the Welsh Language Standards.
 The compliance notice notes which standards we have to comply with.

 How to get information

-The publication scheme means we have to make certain information available.
-It tells you what information is available, what format it comes in and if you have to pay a fee to get it.
+The publication scheme means that we have to make certain types of information available.
+It tells you what information is available, in what format it is available and whether you have to pay a fee to get it.

 How to make an FoI request

-If you want information that isn’t on the publication scheme, you need to make the request in writing to the FoI coordinator at firstname.lastname@example.org.
+If you want information that isn’t on the publication scheme, you need to make the request in writing to email@example.com.
 Please state clearly what information you need.

 Under the Data Protection Act 2018 you have a general right to see personal data held about you.
 These rights are known as ‘subject access rights’.
 In most situations you also have the right to be told if any information is held about you and to have a copy of that information.

-If you would like to make a subject access request for your personal data, please write to us at email@example.com and include the term ‘subject access’ to help us direct your request quickly.
+If you would like to make a subject access request for your personal data, make the request in writing to firstname.lastname@example.org and include the term ‘subject access’ to help us direct your request quickly.
 We will need to check your identity and contact information before we consider your request and release any personal information we may hold.

-For advice on making a subject access request, contact our FoI Coordinator on 02920 780672 or see the Information Commissioner’s guidance.
+For advice on making a subject access request, contact 02920 780672 or see the Information Commissioner’s guidance.